“Baaaaarrrrruuuuu,” she called out when she saw me at the gate.

-I leaned forward to give her a hug.
+I leaned forward to hug her.
 She was still seated.
-This was followed by the cheek to cheek greetings.
+Cheek-to-cheek greetings followed this.
 That was inevitable.
 It’s a family thing.

 “See, I even came to check on my wife.”

 She laughed.
 It was a peal of genuine laughter but not the kind that I had been used to over the years.
-She seemed happy and exhausted at the same time and from her laughter alone I could tell things were changing.
-She was a happy woman and she had always been.
+She seemed happy and exhausted simultaneously, and from her laughter alone, I could tell things were changing.
+She was a happy woman, and she had always been.
 And even after going through several illnesses, she was still strong and full of life.

 “What are you planning to do with your hair?”